 Experience

+In January 2025, Mr. Witkop secured California Supreme Court review concerning a Shipley issue.
 Mr. Witkop has been involved with numerous writ denied and Noteworthy Panel Decisions.
-He is best known for the Tidwell decision, which is considered a seminal pre-COVID “work from home” case.
-Mr. Witkop is an excellent public speaker and has been a conference panelist for the following organizations: Examworks, CAAA, Silicon Valley RIMS, the Santa Clara County Bar Association, and the Workers’ Compensation and Risk Conference.
+He is perhaps best known for the Tidwell decision, which is considered a seminal pre-COVID “work from home” case.